ulif/diceware-list/README.rst

 By default lists of 8192 (=2**13) words are created.
 This value can be changed with the `-l` option.

-With `-n` you can tell `wordlist_gen` to put numbers into each line, representing dice throws [#]_ ::
+With `-n` you can tell `diceware_list` to put numbers into each line, representing dice throws [#]_ ::

-  $ python wordlist_gen.py -n -l 7776 /usr/share/dict/words
+  $ python diceware_list.py -n -l 7776 /usr/share/dict/words
   11111 !
   11112 !!
   ...